haris18896/Tinder_ReactNative/README.md

 expo login
 ```

-and our app will be published to expo, which then we can use offline too.
+and our app will be published to expo.